edosssa/pm2-config/README.md

 To enable YAML support, install the redhat YAML extension for vscode from [here](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) or run `ext install redhat.vscode-yaml`

-Then add the following lines to your `settings.json` as follows:
+Add the following lines to your `settings.json`:

 ```
 {